davidcamell/coding_challenge/README.md

 # Data Pipeline Technical Challenge

 This was a technical challenge I once was asked to complete.
+The description below came from the original challenge, all other content is original and completed by only me.

 ## Challenge Description